fengpingsh/SmartReception/README.md

 SmartReception
 =====================================================
 This is an implement of smart reception.
-Here gives a brief intruduction of the sense:
+Now, it's just an single sense which only support to unlock the door if known employees come.

 # Precondition
 1. an IPC installed in front of the office entrance;
 2. a smart locker should be installed;